MightyJoeW/getScriptOrDieTryin/content/blog/How-to-Transform-Your-100DaysOfCode-Log-Into-a-Visual-Experience/index.md

   <figcaption style="text-align: center">#100DaysOfCode post featuring an Arduino setup</figcaption>
 </figure>

 <strong>Include links to live projects</strong> - It’s great having links to your GitHub repos, but again, let’s help out your viewers.
-Everyone will not take the time to look through your code or clone your repos to see your projects. <a href="https://pages.github.com/" target="_blank" rel="noopener"> GitHub Pages</a> provides free hosting for your sites online.
+Everyone will not take the time to look through your code or clone your repos to see your projects. <a href="https://pages.github.com/" target="_blank" rel="noopener noreferrer"> GitHub Pages</a> provides free hosting for your sites online.
 If you use Codepen, include those links too.

 <strong>Pin on Twitter</strong> - If you are doing the daily #100DaysOfCode tweets, consider creating and pinning a tweet about your log with a link to it.
 That way, anyone who sees your Twitter page will immediately have a link to your vivid coding journey.
 To pin a tweet, click the downward pointing arrow at the top right corner of your tweet and select ‘Pin to your profile page.’